 But dygraph's interactivity doesn't come at the expense of speed: it can handle huge datasets with millions of points without slowing its roll.
 And you can use RColorBrewer with dygraphs to choose a different color palette for your time series— check out this example to see how.

 Now that you've taken our tour of 9 useful R data viz packages, you probably want to learn about some useless but fun R packages.
-Check out Ista Zahn's short list here, and enjoy watching what the cow says, or having R tell your fortune.
+Check out Ista Zahn's short list of 'Useless but Fun R Packages' here, and enjoy watching what the cow says, or having R tell your fortune.